MLH/mlh-hackathon-organizer-guide/general-information/judging-and-submissions/cheating-check.md

 * You should check their GitHub(recommended you require this as part of the submissions)
   * Did they start before the event?
   * Is it one big commit at the beginning of the event?
 (Remember, some hackers are new!
 And just don't know how to use Git.
 One commit at the end of the event is NOT a reason to DQ)
+  * Did they push changes after submissions closed?
+Check the repository’s Activity and compare views to inspect recent changes.
+Small bug fixes may be allowed depending on your rules; substantial new features may not be.
   * Does their readme mention a different event?
   * Is every team member contributing?
 * Is a solo hacker making a really advanced project in a single weekend?